mmlTools/youtube-live-chat-overlay-script-obs-studio/README.md

 # 🎬 OBS YouTube Chat Overlay (Lua Script)

-> A lightweight **OBS Studio Lua script** that automatically embeds your **YouTube Live Chat** as a clean, customizable Browser Source — no third-party overlays needed.
+> A lightweight **OBS Studio Lua script** that automatically embeds your **YouTube Live Chat** as a clean, customizable Browser Source no third-party websites or applications needed.

 ---